nomoemptypointer/icom_media_display/README.md

 # IcomMediaDisplay

+# Information
+Due to unmotivation to continue writing EXILED plugins and not being so interested in the game, I am not going to work on this plugin, prs welcome

 ## Description
 The IcomMediaDisplay (IMD) plugin for SCP: Secret Laboratory enhances the Intercom system by allowing the playback of exported frames (images) in a specified folder or container.
 This feature enables server administrators to create immersive and dynamic communication experiences using visual media.